Jollyfant/EPOS-TURTLE/README.md

 ## EPOS-RDF Classes

 EPOS-RDF Classes can be called with an identifier, dictionary or both.
 A class can be registered within the RDF graph using the `.register` method.
 Multiple classes can be nested in the dictionaries.
+Input is checked against the shapes contraint file (shacl).

 | Call                          | Result     |
 | ----------------------------- | ---------- |
 | Class(identifier)             | Reference  |
 | Class(dictionary)             | Node       |
 | Class(identifier, dictionary) | Graph Node |

+To extract the RDF call the `serialize()` method.
+The default format is "turtle".

 ## Example Usage